The short answer to “what resources and configuration will I need to take Zeebe to production?” is: it depends.

 segments- the data of the log split into segments.
 The log is only appended - its data can be deleted when it becomes part of a new snapshot.

 state- the active state.
-Deployed workflows, active workflow instances, etc. Completed workflow instances or jobs are removed.
+Deployed processes, active process instances, etc. Completed process instances or jobs are removed.

 snapshot- a state at a certain point in time